Data visualization with Matplotlib

 One thing I have learned over the years is that automation is your friend.
 I think figures should be autogenerated as part of the data analysis pipeline (which should also be automated), and they should come out of the pipeline ready to be sent to the printer, no manual post-processing needed.

-• No manual post-processing.
-This will bite you when you need to regenerate 50 figures one day before submission deadline or regenerate a set of figures after the person who created them left the group.
+• Try to minimize manual post-processing.
+This could bite you when you need to regenerate 50 figures one day before submission deadline or regenerate a set of figures after the person who created them left the group.

 • There is not the one perfect language and not the one perfect library for everything.